The updated version of this tutorial (based on the latest webpage) is available now. Go to have a check here!

-For the last few weeks a number of users has reported to us about getting “Trojan” warnings from Windows Defender and other anti-virus software alike.
-We, the Octoparse Team would like to reassure you that there is NO malicious malware hidden in the files of our program, and that your malware detection is a simple consequence of our protective mechanism being unidentified by anti-virus software.
+For the last few weeks, a number of users have reported to us about getting “Trojan” warnings from Windows Defender and other anti-virus software alike.
+We, the Octoparse Team would like to reassure you that there is NO malicious malware hidden in the files of our program and that your malware detection is a simple consequence of our protective mechanism being unidentified by anti-virus software.

-We have checked in each website that tests for viruses online as well as checked with multiple antivirus program to ensure virus free setup package.
+We have checked on each website that tests for viruses online as well as checked with multiple antivirus programs to ensure virus free setup package.
 Below are Octoparse scanner results of 63 antivirus software.
 You can also scan it by yourself on https://www.virustotal.com/.

 In case of reporting a virus detection by your anti-virus software, you can create an exclusive rule for Octoparse when configuring the antivirus software.
 And we strongly recommend you download Octoparse from our website.

 If the issue still exists, set up automatic report false positive or contact firstname.lastname@example.org for further assistance.
 Your security is of utmost importance to us!

 In case the installation files are quarantined or removed by the anti-virus software, please try the following steps to restore the software:

 1. Uninstall Octoparse and clean up all the installation files.

 · Open Octoparse file and select “Uninstall Octoparse”

 · Remove all the installation files.

 · Open Windows Defender Security Center, then select Virus & threat protection > Threat settings.